JonathanVegasP/data_class/README.md

-A library for Dart developers.
+A library to create immutable and comparable data classes with serialization without boilerplate

 ## Usage